CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/roots/mortar.md

         color(float, float, float, float, float, float)
         ```

     - `#!groovy float`.
 Sets the green color value of the first version of the particle spawned.
 Requires greater than or equal to 0 and less than or equal to 1.
+(Default `1.0f`).

         ```groovy
         color(float, float, float)